Emergence of a common generalized synchronization manifold in network motifs of structurally different time-delay systems: Introduction

-The phenomenon of GS has been well studied and understood in unidirectionally coupled systems \cite{kocarev96,rulkov95,abarbanel96,brown98,pyragas96}, but still it remains largely unexplored in mutually coupled systems.
-Only a limited number of studies are available on GS in mutually coupled systems even with parameter mismatches \cite{zheng02,hung08,guan09,chen09,hu10,guan10,shang09,moskalenko12,shahverdiev09,acharyya13} and rarely in structurally different dynamical systems with different fractal dimensions \cite{boccaletti00}.
-Recent investigations have revealed that GS emerges even in symmetrically (mutually) coupled network motifs in networks of identical systems, and that it also plays a vital role in achieving coherent behavior of the entire network \cite{sorino12,moskalenko12}.
+GS has been well studied and understood in unidirectionally coupled systems \cite{basnarkov14,kocarev96,rulkov95,abarbanel96,brown98,pyragas96}, but still it remains largely unexplored in mutually coupled systems.
+Only a limited number of studies have been carried out on GS in mutually coupled systems even with parameter mismatches \cite{Koronovskii14,zheng02,hung08,guan09,chen09,hu10,guan10,shang09,moskalenko12,shahverdiev09,acharyya13} and rarely in structurally different dynamical systems with different fractal dimensions \cite{ouannas15,boccaletti00}.
+Recent investigations have revealed that GS emerges even in symmetrically (mutually) coupled network motifs made of identical systems, and that it also plays a vital role in achieving coherent behavior of the entire network \cite{sorino12,moskalenko12}.
 As almost all natural networks are heterogeneous in nature, the notion of GS has been shown to play a vital role in their evolutionary mechanisms \cite{pikovsky01}.
-Thus to unravel the role of GS in such large networks, it is crucial to understand the emergence of GS in heterogeneous network motifs composed of distinctly different nonidentical systems.
-It is to be noted that the notion of PS has been widely investigated in mutually coupled essentially different (low-dimensional) chaotic systems \cite{pikovsky01}, while the notion of GS in such systems has been largely ignored.
-It is an accepted fact that PS is weaker than GS (because PS does not add restrictions on the amplitude, and only the locking of the phases is crucial).
-Parlitz et al. have shown that in general GS always leads to PS, if one can suitably define a phase variable, and that GS is stronger (which has been studied in unidirectionally coupled chaotic systems).
-That is, PS may occur in cases where the coupled systems show no GS \cite{parlitz96}.
-Further, the transition from PS to GS as a function of the coupling strength has been demonstrated in coupled time-delay systems with parameter mismatch which confirms that PS is weaker than GS \cite{senthil07}.
-On the other hand, Zhang and Hu \cite{zheng00} have demonstrated that GS is not necessarily stronger than PS, and in some cases PS comes after GS with increasing coupling strength depending upon the degree of parameter mismatch.
-They have concluded that PS (GS) emerges first for low (high) degree of parameter mismatch and that they both occur simultaneously for a critical range of mismatch in low-dimensional systems \cite{zheng00}.
-In general, the notion of GS and its relation with PS in mutually coupled systems, particularly in distinctly nonidentical systems with different fractal dimensions including time-delay systems, need much deeper understanding.
+Therefore to unravel the role of GS in the evolution of such a large networks, it is crucial to understand the underlying dynamics involved in the onset and emergence of GS in heterogeneous network motifs composed of structurally different systems.
+It is also to be noted that the notion of PS has been widely investigated in mutually coupled essentially different (low-dimensional) chaotic systems \cite{pikovsky01}, while the notion of GS in such systems has been largely ignored.